![]() |

 | HOME | A BIT ABOUT BUGS | GALLERY | SYSTEMATIC LISTS | RECORDING BUGS | CONTACT US | LINKS |

-| Aphanus rolandri Family: Lygaeidae A large and distinctive black ground bug with a dark red or orange spot at the base of the wing membrane; confusion with other species is unlikely.
-A. rolandri has been found in a variety of dry, sheltered and well-drained habitats which have a thin covering of leaf litter or stones, such as chalk pits, cliffsides and (historically) cultivated arable fields.
-Adults overwinter, becoming active in the spring when they undertake pre-mating flights.
+rolandri Family: Lygaeidae A large and very distinctive black ground bug with a dark red or orange spot at the base of the wing membrane.
+A. rolandri has been found in a variety of dry, sheltered and well-drainedhabitats such as chalk pits, cliffsides and arable fields, where it is associated with Common Fumitory and other plants in Fumariaceae.
+Adults overwinter, becoming active in the spring.
 The new generation is complete by August.
-A very scarce bug (Na) known primarily from the extreme south of England between Cornwall and Kent, with a scatter of records from further north.
+A scarce species known primarily from the south of England between Cornwall and Kent, with a scatter of records as far north as north Norfolk and the midlands.
 Adult: All year Length 6-8 mm |

 |